daytonaio/content/definitions/20240819_definition_centralized version control system.md

 ---
-title: 'Centralized Version Control System'
+title: "Centralized Version Control System"
 description:
-  'A centralized version control system (CVCS) is a system used in software development to manage and track changes to codebases.
+  "A centralized version control system (CVCS) is a system used in software development to manage and track changes to codebases.
 Unlike distributed version control systems (DVCS) where each user has a complete copy of the repository, in a CVCS, there is a single central repository that stores all versions of files.
-Users check out files from this central repository to work on them locally, and then they commit their changes back to the repository to make them available to other users.'
+Users check out files from this central repository to work on them locally, and then they commit their changes back to the repository to make them available to other users."
 ---

 # Centralized Version Control System